orbeon/orbeon-forms-doc/form-runner/feature/model-context-protocol-mcp-server.md

 ## What it does

 The Orbeon Form Builder MCP server exposes Form Builder functionality to AI assistants, such as ChatGPT, via the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro), a standard protocol supported by most AI assistants.
-This allows AI assistants to interact with Form Builder, for example to create forms based on user instructions.
+This allows AI assistants to interact with Form Builder, for example to:

+- create forms based on user instructions
+- modify existing forms based on user instructions
+- retrieve information about forms, such as their structure and metadata

 ## Configuration